HOLMES 2: Applications

-As mentioned above, HOLMES 2's most important function is the one as a crime investigation tool.
+HOLMES 2's most important function is as a crime investigation tool.
 For this purpose, it is based on an organised and methodical approach, whose structure concentrates on the major incident room (MIR).
 This is the administrative centre where further investigation actions are coordinated and all the information from members of the public, enquiry officers and other sources is gathered.
 With the help of input masks, HOLMES 2 is provided with the relevant information and used by the senior investigating officer to direct and control the course of the enquiry.
-In this respect, the system uses a combination of commercial off-the-shelf (COTS) components and purpose-built software to provide the most cost-effective system for the police service.
+In this respect, the system uses a combination of commercial off-the-shelf components and purpose-built software to provide the most cost-effective system for the police service.
 Furthermore, the improved HOLMES embeds computer intelligence for the first time.
 The dynamic reasoning engine (DRE), for example, makes it possible to combine the skills and experiences of crime investigators with the acquired knowledge of the system in order to identify new lines of enquiry.

 Another important use of HOLMES 2 lies in disaster management.
 The reason for this can be seen in the similarities that exist between the investigation of a major incident and a major disaster.
 In case of a disaster, HOLMES 2 collaborates with the facilities for disaster management via the casualty bureau.
 The additional functions required for casualty bureau operations, like recording Interpol data and specific action management facilities, are fully integrated into the HOLMES 2.
 HOLMES 2 also provides the ability to pool resources in order to handle more effectively the initial peak load of missing person calls from the public.

 There is also a fully-mobile version of HOLMES 2 which can be run on a laptop for use in courts or while travelling.